 Utility models are registered but unexamined rights for any inventions that are new and are based on an inventive step.
 There is no parallel European protection.

-The utility model is kind of a 'small patent', which has the advantage that the registration procedure is much quicker, since there are no examination proceedings.
-On the other hand, in infringement proceedings the proprietor has to prove that its right is valid.
+The utility model is kind of a 'small patent', which has the advantage that the registration procedure is much quicker because there are no examination proceedings.
+On the other hand, in infringement proceedings, the proprietor has to prove that their right is valid.

 vi Trade secrets